xc-fighting/find_lanes_advanced/README.md

 Another enhancement to exploit the temporal correlation is to smooth-out the polynomial fit parameters.
 The benefit to doing so would be to make the detector more robust to noisy input.
 I used a simple moving average of the polynomial coefficients (3 values per lane line) for the most recent 5 video frames.
 The code to perform this smoothing is in the function `add_fit()` of the class `Line` in the file 'Line.py'.
 The `Line` class was used as a helper for this smoothing function specifically, and `Line` instances are global objects in 'line_fit.py'.

-Below is an illustration of the output of the polynomial fit, for our original example image.
-For all images in 'test_images/\*.jpg', the polynomial-fit-annotated version of that image is saved in 'output_images/polyfit_\*.png'.

 ![polyfit](img/polyfit_test2.png)

 ### Radius of curvature